vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 ## Component specific variables

-Customising variables used in components is a bit more complex and requires the use of a special build plugin.
+Customizing variables used in components is a bit more complex and requires the use of a special build plugin.

 Follow the plugin setup guide from [treeshaking](/features/treeshaking/) then add `styles.configFile` to the plugin options: